 The tool lets you compare, merge, and edit files side-by-side, and resolve merge conflicts by using the Conflict Solver.
 SmartGit also provides an SSH client, an improved rebase performance, and Git-Flow that allows you to configure branches without additional tools.

 In addition, it integrates with popular Git platforms such as GitHub and BitBucket, making collaborative pull requests and code reviews easier.

 The software is free to download.
 For commercial use, you can purchase a SmartGit license for around $109/year, or make a single payment of $299 for a lifetime license with one year of support.
 Alternatively, users can subscribe monthly for a base price of $5.90.

 3. Git Cola

-Aurees is a multi-platform Git client that is simple and fast to use, plus free to download.
-Its interface is intuitive and clean.
-The tool aims to provide a smooth environment for users to view, edit, and publish Git files.
+GitFiend is a multi-platform Git client that is simple and fast to use, plus it’s free to download.
+The tool aims to provide a smooth interface for users to manage Git files.